Masashi-VirtualSpaces/mobi/README.md

 }

 ```
-the file must be named and formatted correctly for the .gitignoreand functions to recognize it.
+the file must be named and formatted correctly for the .gitignore and other functions to recognize it.